 From 2012 to 2015, I actively involved in several econometrics classes at Maastricht University where designed a course sequence for masters students and PhDs at two levels or speeds.
-You can find a course description here.

 I still teach part of a course called the “Global Social Challenge” in the Social Protection Policy Design and Financing specialization of our Masters of Science in Public Policy (MPP).
 Here are last year’s slides (Students, please check for updated versions on EleUM):